youngruiz/AdoptionHero/README.md

 ## Build/Run

-Be sure to run 'flutter pub get' before exececuting the first time to add the correct packages to project.
+Be sure to run 'flutter pub get' before executing the first time to add the correct packages to project.